ErezYosef/Image-Transformations-and-Panorama-Overview/README.md

 </p>

 ### Backward Mapping:
-Backward mapping *(from dst to src values)* :   We can see that we get good result.
+Backward mapping *(from dst to src values)* :   We can see that we get a good result.

  <p align="center">
  <img src="images/fig_bmp.jpg" width="400"><br>